sankarvinayak/DL-assignment1/README.md

 | `-a`, `--activation` | ReLU | choices:  ["identity", "sigmoid", "tanh", "ReLU"] |
 <br>
 Note: Even after entering the entity name you may be prompted to create or login with wandb at that point select existing account(2) and enter your private key to continue
 You can run the full set of sweep by running the `run_wandb_sweep(entity,project)` inside the `wandb_function.py` file

+##### Without loggind into wandb

+You can directly use the function provided `train_model` with all the necessary arguments will return a trained model